Frequently Asked Questions About the Transition

 Does this change affect parking permit rates?

 Customers will enter the duration of the permit they are purchasing.
 The permit duration will automatically correspond to the correct rate: daily or monthly, academic, and annual rates.
 For example, if someone currently purchases a monthly, academic, or annual permit, they can choose a similar duration for their virtual permit in 2018-19 and beyond.
 While permits will not be called 'monthly,' 'academic,' or 'annual' in the system (since customers select date ranges, not permit types), when a customer selects one of these timeframes, the rate charged would reflect prevailing rates for the new academic year.
-Please note that in our previous system, we listed monthly rates, but in the new system, the rates will appear as semi-monthly rates (twice a month).

 If a resident or commuter purchases daily permits, they would continue to do so at the daily permit rate.
 Since there are no limits on the number of daily permits customers may purchase, it is up to each individual to determine when a monthly or long-term permit would make more sense financially than purchasing daily permits.